 In North America in the early part of the 19th century woodgraining took off with great gusto but as a slightly more naive style of folk graining.
 Crafts people would go beyond realistic graining in an imaginative way, much of it now is considered to be highly prized art in its own right.

-Learn Straight grain, Oak, Mahogany and Walnut effects.
+Wood graining courses London - learn Straight grain, Oak, Mahogany and Walnut faux finishes in London